kennysmithed/oels2022/index.md

 ## Class times

 The course runs in semester 1.
-We have lectures 9am-9.50am on Mondays, and lab classes 9am-11am on Wednesdays. **Timetabling for labs is currently To Be Confirmed**
+We have lectures 9am-9.50am on Mondays, and lab classes 9am-10.50am on Wednesdays.

 Lectures and labs are both essential to doing well on the course - the assessment involves an understanding both of the literature on online experiments (covered in the readings and lectures) and the practicalities of how to build them (covered in your own work on the practicals, with support available in the labs).